Updated: Jun 8

 Texture, Texture, Texture

-Natural textures such as furs (faux please!), wools, rattans, and linen not only add depth to your space but connect to the element of Water.
+Natural textures such as furs (faux please!), wools, rattans, and linen not only add depth to your space but connect to the element of water.
+Try it in various ways, from wall art such as a macrame tapestry to adding extra pillows to your bed or sofa.

 Abstract and Organic Elements

 Fluid like water, this element has shapes that are abstract and organic.
-Paisleys, waves, and spirals all resonate with this chi.
+Paisleys, waves, and spirals all resonate with this qi.
+You can add this to furniture upholstery, table shapes, and pillow prints.